Easter Seals Kids at School

 10 Fun Learning Activities

-10 fun ways to keep your child learning this summer.
-Backyard gardens, puppet theaters, scrapbooks and crafts are some of the ways to keep your children active and their minds working all summer long.
+Backyard gardens, puppet theaters, scrapbooks and crafts are some of the ways to keep your children engaged all summer long.

-For more ideas check the blogs on this site for Success over the Summer:
+For more ideas for Success over the Summer, check out our other blog posts:

 • Did you Know Facts about Summer Vacation and Learning